Cinch Home Warranty Reviews 2026: Sears' Home Protection Plan

 See what plans you qualify for in less than 2 minutes

-If you've ever searched for a home warranty and landed on Cinch Home Services — or remember it as Sears Home Warranty — you're not alone.
-Cinch is one of the most searched home warranty brands in the US, with over 45 years in the business and more than $1 billion in claims paid.
-But does its long history translate to quality service, or are the hundreds of BBB complaints a warning sign?
+If you've ever searched for a home warranty and landed on Cinch Home Services (or remember it as Sears Home Warranty), you're not alone.
+Cinch is one of the most searched home warranty brands in the US, with 46+ years in the business and over $1 billion in claims paid in the last six years.
+But does its long history translate to quality service, or are the thousands of BBB complaints a warning sign?

-In this review, we cover everything you need to know about Cinch Home Warranty in 2026: its plans and pricing, what's actually covered, how the claims process works, what real customers are saying, and how it compares to top competitors like American Home Shield and Choice Home Warranty — so you can decide if it's worth your money.
+In this 2026 review, we cover everything you need to know about Cinch Home Warranty: its current plan lineup (Repair Only, Repair + Replace, and Repair + Replace Premier), 2026 pricing, coverage limits, how the claims process works, what real customers are saying, and how it stacks up against top competitors like American Home Shield and Choice Home Warranty, so you can decide if it's worth your money.

 Key Pinch Points

-• 180-day workmanship guarantee — 6x longer than industry standard
+• 180-day workmanship guarantee, six times the industry standard

-• B+ BBB rating with 800+ complaints closed in the last 12 months
+• Over 2,400 BBB complaints filed in the last three years

 Trusted by Thousands